Macro functions

 - Boilerplate templates can have random text variation.

-- E-Mail reply templates can adapt to the recipient's gender.
+- Phrases can auto-adapt to the recipient's gender.

 - Phrases can include data from external sources, such as text files or Excel spreadsheet data.